 We’ve heard it all before: falling down the stairs is an uphill battle.
 Life is an untrammeled disaster, just remember to sing while you’re in the lifeboats.
 If life gives you lemons make a fucking lemon grenade for your window twitching, wife swapping neighbour.
 All this points to the social construct, The Man, the social media representations we send out like invites.
 The irritating, exasperatingly heedful force of expectation.
 Yada yada yada; we’ve got all that to juggle with.
 Cow, listen, rebel, don’t rebel.
 Fuck it.
 Don’t fuck it.

 Then throw along family too.
 That endless source of amusement, camaraderie, and Christmas arguments.
 People we once touched.
 They have a whole set of expectation alongside, nuanced with finer colours and strands, cloying in ever more subtle ways to resurface at opportune times when you’re least armed.
-Memories, worries, yearnings, realisations and occasionally shared dreams that forge our daily identity, whether we’re in the middle of chatting up the hottie from Accounts or drumming one’s head on the bus window as you slumber the petit mort of the overworked and oversexed.
+Those childhood memories, worries, yearnings, realisations and occasionally shared dreams that forge our daily identity, appearing into your mind whether you’re midway chatting up the hottie from Accounts or drumming one’s head on the bus window as you slumber the petit mort of the overworked and oversexed.
 We’re meant to love them.
 We’re meant to honour them.
 We’re meant to forgive them.
 And they’re meant to reciprocate – but even if they don’t we should be gliding about like a motherfucking sunbeam of forgiveness and charity anyway.
 Oh how they tease!

 There are only a handful of matriarchal societies left in the world, one or two in Africa and one or two in Asia, and it’s interesting to note they also operate in polygamous love.
 Lets go back to China, great denizen of the mystical, toy-making East.
 The Musuo hold regular village dances in the ancestral halls of their forested hill villages.
 In the West we call this Tindr.
 Lets say you’re a fit young man resplendent in your tribal colours and totemic tassles, with a dab hand at skipping to the beat and jumping higher than the average red blooded jungle hunk.
 The girl you dance with – if she likes you – will tickle your palm with her finger as you hold hands.
 This is secret sign language for : “hey hot-stuff I need you bad.
 Come to my place at night after mum’s gone to bed and I’ll open my window for you to creep inside and we can then make sweet loving.
 Bring root vegetables and Whatsapp.”